letta-ai/agentic-learning-sdk/README.md

 # Add continual learning with one line
 with learning(agent="my_assistant"):
-    # Your LLM call - conversation is automatically captured
+    # All LLM calls inside this block have learning enabled
     response = client.chat.completions.create(
         model="gpt-5",
         messages=[{"role": "user", "content": "My name is Alice"}]